jenkinsci/p4-plugin/SETUP.md

 ### Building at a change

-A Jenkins job can build at any point in the codes history, identified by a Perforce change or label.
+A Jenkins job can build at any point in the codes history, identified by a Perforce Helix change or label.

-The Jenkins job can be _pinned_ to a Perforce change or label by setting the `Pin build at Perforce Label` field under the Populate options.
+The Jenkins job can be _pinned_ to a Perforce Helix change or label by setting the `Pin build at Perforce Label` field under the Populate options.
 Any time the Jenkins job is trigged, it will only build upto the pinned point.

 Alternativly, a change or label can be passed using the `Build Review` paramiters or URL end point (see the _Build Review_ chapter for details)